-Join us for Saint Mary's College 2015 Business Idea Competition on Thursday, March 5, 2015 from 5:30 - 9 p.m. at the Soda Center.
-Selected presenters will have an opportunity to work with industry expert coaches and further develop their idea and pitch before the competition.
-The objective of this Business Idea Competition is to help School of Economics and Business Administration students and alumni refine their ideas to get to the stage where they can actually present to investors.
+Join us for Saint Mary's College 2016 Business Idea Competition on Thursday, March 3, 2016 from 5:15 - 9 p.m. at the Soda Center.
+Finalists will have an opportunity to work with coaches, seasoned entrepreneurs, and industry experts, and further develop their ideas and pitches before the competition.
+The objective of this Business Idea Competition is to help participants refine their ideas to get to the stage where they can actually present to investors.

 5:30pm Registration and Networking

 6:00pm Welcome and Update from Past Competitor - Ganesh Vishwanath

 Eric Clarke: Clarke is a partner in the firm’s corporate department whose practice focuses on mergers and acquisitions, private equity investments, private investment funds, and general company representation.